Arachne/Verifier/docs/index.md

 	use \Arachne\Verifier\Application\TVerifierPresenter;

 }

+abstract class BaseControl extends \Nette\Application\UI\Control {

+	use \Arachne\Verifier\Application\TVerifierControl;

+}
 ```

 ### PHP 5.3

-If you don't use PHP 5.4, just copy the trait's methods to your BasePresenter.
+If you don't use PHP 5.4, just copy all methods from the traits to your BasePresenter and BaseControl.

 ## Usage